godotengine/godot-docs/getting_started/workflow/assets/importing_scenes.rst

 Godot supports the following 3D *scene file fomats*:

 * DAE (COLLADA), which is currently the most mature workflow.
-* GLTF 2.0.
+* glTF 2.0.
 Both text and binary formats are supported.
 Godot has full support for it, but the format is new and gaining traction.
 * OBJ (Wavefront) formats.
 It is also fully supported, but pretty limited (no support for pivots, skeletons, etc).
+* ESCN, a Godot specific format that Blender can export with a plugin.

 Just copy the scene file together with the texture to the project repository, and Godot will do a full import.